 Get running in seconds.

-AUR package, Windows installer, manual setup, or build from source.
+AUR package, Windows installer, universal install script, or build from source.
 Pick your path.

 Choose your platform.